 It is important to consider the size of the loft as this affects your decision about what you want the loft space to be converted into.
 If your loft is smaller, perhaps it can be converted into a spare bathroom or home office whereas bigger lofts provide room for another bedroom or living room.

 If your loft is smaller than the minimum head height of 2.3m, it may be worth getting planning permission to remove sections of the roof in order to enlarge the space.
 Not only will this give you more room to add luxurious furniture items and decor, but it will provide plenty of storage space too.
+Hire a residential roofing services contractor that specializes in roof repair and installation to help make the modifications in your roofing system.

 2. Add a skylight